 \textbf{5.$\;$Overlap Generalised Parton Distribution}.
 Working with the LFWFs just described, one can extend the analysis of one-dimensional measures of $\pi$ and $K$ structure in Refs.\,\cite{Cui:2020dlm, Cui:2020tdf} and develop three-dimensional images by employing the following overlap representation of GPDs \cite{Burkardt:2002hr, Diehl:2003ny}:

-where: $P=(p^\prime+p)/2$, with $p^\prime$, $p$ being the final, initial meson momenta in the defining scattering process; $\Delta = p^\prime - p$, $P\cdot \Delta = 0$, $t=-\Delta^2$; the ``skewness'' $\xi = [-n\cdot \Delta]/[2 n\cdot P]$, \mbox{$|\xi|\leq 1$}; and $x_\mp = (x \mp \xi)/(1\mp \xi)$, ${\bf k}_{\perp \mp} = {\bf k}_\perp + ({\bf \Delta}_\perp/2)(1-x)/(1 \mp \xi) $\,.
+where: $P=(p^\prime+p)/2$, with $p^\prime$, $p$ being the final, initial meson momenta in the defining scattering process; $\Delta = p^\prime - p$, $P\cdot \Delta = 0$, $t=-\Delta^2$; the ``skewness'' $\xi = [-n\cdot \Delta]/[2 n\cdot P]$, \mbox{$|\xi|\leq 1$}; and $x_\mp = (x \mp \xi)/(1\mp \xi)$, ${k}_{\perp \mp} = {k}_\perp \pm ({\Delta}_\perp/2)(1-x)/(1 \mp \xi) $\,.
 Symmetries of Nature guarantee $H^u_{\mathsf P}(x,\xi,t) =H^u_{\mathsf P}(x,-\xi,t)$; hence, in the following, we only consider $\xi \geq 0$.

-Eq.\,\eqref{eq:overlap} defines the GPD on the DGLAP domain $|x|\geq \xi$.
-Additionally, given that the quark GPD is only nonzero on $x \geq -\xi $, with the antiquark GPD nonzero on $x\leq\xi$, Eq.\,\eqref{eq:uMzetaH} is seen to follow as the GPD's forward ($t=0$) limit.
+Eq.\,\eqref{eq:overlap} defines the GPD on $|x|\geq \xi$, referred to as the DGLAP domain because scale evolution thereupon is implemented via the equations described in Refs.\,\cite{Dokshitzer:1977, Gribov:1972, Lipatov:1974qm, Altarelli:1977}.
+Additionally, given that the quark GPD is only nonzero on $x \geq -\xi $, with the antiquark GPD nonzero on $x\leq\xi$, Eq.\,\eqref{eq:uMzetaH} is seen to follow as the GPD's forward ($\Delta^2=0$) limit.
 This is a general result.

-A complete definition of the GPD requires extension of Eq.\,\eqref{eq:overlap} onto the ERBL domain $|x| \leq \xi$, whereupon the initial and final state LFWFs differ by two in their parton content.
-In attempting this, many challenges are encountered, but progress is being made \cite{Chouika:2017dhe, Chouika:2017rzs}.
+A complete definition of the GPD requires extension of Eq.\,\eqref{eq:overlap} onto $|x| \leq \xi$, whereupon the initial and final state LFWFs differ by two in their parton content.
+This is known as the ERBL domain because scale evolution is implemented via the equations described in Refs.\,\cite{Lepage:1979zb, Efremov:1979qk, Lepage:1980fj}.
+In attempting such an extension, many challenges are encountered, but progress is being made \cite{Chouika:2017dhe, Chouika:2017rzs}.

 \textbf{6.$\;$Potential for Insights from Factorised Wave Functions}.
 Inserting Eq.\,\eqref{eq:facLFWF} into Eq.\,\eqref{eq:overlap} and using Eq.\,\eqref{PDFeqPDA2}, one obtains